Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

 Near the reference cell density $n_0$, one can linearize the equation of state $P(n)\approx p_0(1 + B (n/n_0 -1))$, where $B$ is the non-dimensionalized cellular bulk modulus.
 Evaluating at $n(w,\bar w)$, one obtains

 Also expanding the tensile stress Eq.~\eqref{eq:stress_w} to linear order in $u$, the total stress becomes

 In Cartesian notation, one finds

-Eq.~\eqref{eq:effective_hooke} is mathematically equivalent to linear isotropic elasticity~\cite{Landau.Lifshitz1986} (even though the underlying physical picture is quite different).
+\paragraph*{Existence and stability of force-balanced states.} Eq.~\eqref{eq:effective_hooke} is mathematically equivalent to linear isotropic elasticity~\cite{Landau.Lifshitz1986} with an isotropic ``body force'' $p_0\partial_{\beta}(\log\lambda_g + B \delta n )$.
+However, the underlying physical picture is quite different: a conventional elastic material is akin to a Hookean spring, where strain relative to the rest length triggers a restoring force.
+In an active solid, active force dipoles, whose tension is independent of elastic strain, must be arranged (embedded) to balance against the isotropic pressure.
+The map to linear elasticity shows that a force-balanced embedding exists for any active tension configuration $\mathbf{g}$.
+This result relies on the existence of isothermal coordinates $z(\xi,\bar\xi)$, in which the tensile stress is isotropic, and of two compatible modes (isogonal and conformal), which can accommodate elastic deformations in response to external and body forces.

 One identifies the effective shear and bulk moduli as $\frac{1}{2}p_0$ and $(B - 1/2)p_0$.
 At higher orders in the gradient expansion, the elastic moduli scale like $\sim p$ and thus become non-uniform (high-pressure regions are stiffer).
 The finite shear modulus indicates that active tension networks are effective solids, rather than fluids.
 Furthermore, for a sufficiently large cellular bulk modulus $B$, both effective moduli are positive.
 The constitutive relation $P(n)$ thus ensures that the mechanical equilibrium is stable.
 If pressures are instead upgraded to independent, active degrees of freedom (like the tensions $\uptau_{ij}$), mechanical stability is no longer guaranteed.
 For example, fixing both pressure and surface tension in a soap bubble renders it unstable.